wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Finally, the data is copied into the buffer using `memcpy()`.
 The `sds` type pointer is returned back to the caller.
 The pointer can be directly used as a C language string without any typecast or pointer arithmetic.

+The SDS library also implements common string operations such as string copy, concatenation, trimming, etc. Their implementations are rather straightforward.
+Besides, the library provides functions to convert other types into `sds` objects, e.g., `sdsfromlonglong()`, and to print into an `sds` object from a format string just like `snprintf()`.

 ### Disabling Persistence